Are you trying to figure out what is the best Cricut machine for you?

 You can even cut quilt batting with the Maker!

-With the Engraving tip, the Maker can engrave on thin aluminum or copper, leather, thin acrylic, balsa or basswood, etc.
+With the Engraving tip, the Maker can engrave on thin aluminum or copper, leather, thin acrylic, balsa wood or basswood, etc.

 You can make custom dog tags, jewelry, keychains, and more!